mattermost/mattermost-handbook/operations/research-and-development/engineering/infrastructure-engineering/reliability-manifesto.md

 **O-1** Logs should include meaningful messages and stack trace should not be a requirement to understand the log message.

-**O-2** Service logs are enriched with metadata & attributes that differentiate the service (e.g service: boards).
+**O-2** Service logs are enriched with metadata & attributes that differentiate the service (e.g service: ldap).

 **O-3** Logging levels should be consistent across services and false errors should be avoided to enable generation of metrics, patterns and dashboards.